 Please take the time to read through this post in its entirety.
 It’s only about a 15 – 20 minute read, so grab an iced tea and get comfortable.
 I’m going to walk you through the process of setting up your self-hosted blog, so you get it right the first time.
 If you already have a blog, sign up for my FREE course at the top of this page, for great tips on how to get readers, and even make some money!

-Ready to get into it?
-(I see you nodding your head…)
+Ready to get into it now?
+(I see you hesitantly nodding your head…)

 Wicked!
 Let’s do it 🙂